isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Propagating by cuttings.md

 <section>
 <h4>Leaf cuttings</h4>
 <img style="height:390px; width:520px" src="/images/Horti%20techniques/LeafPropagation_JacChua.jpg">
 <p>Some plants can even be propagated from leaves!
 Plants with fleshy leaves are particularly good for leaf propagation, but are very vulnerable to rot.
 Placing leaves on a bed of well draining soil amendments like pumice, sand, or perlite and misting them once a day will encourage the leaves to develop roots.
-Ince the roots are about 1.5cm long, the cuttting can be transferred to well-draining soil to grow into a full plant. </p>
+Once the roots are about 1.5cm long, the cutting can be transferred to well-draining soil to grow into a full plant. </p>
 <p>Plants that can be rooted from leaves include:</p>
 <ul>
   <li>African Violet (<em>Streptocarpus ionanthus</em>)</li>